rajulkumar/tekton-workshop/README.md

 | ![Failed pipeline](./img/pac-failed.png) | ![Failed pipeline](./img/pac-passed.png) |

 To test if your PaC works open a new pull request withing your forked repository and check if the pipeline is triggered.
 You can also make intentional linting error to test if a pipeline fails.

+As you can see the PaC pipeline is missing a unit test step.
+Go ahead and add a new step that will run a unit test for the code.
+The step should run a `pytest` command and check if the tests pass.